EnzoMartin/XenForo-Discord-Bot/README.md

     * Application should be restarted if the process exits unexpectedly
     * Log the application output to a file in the application directory

+# Forum Setup

+Add a new custom field on the XenForo forum instance

+* Field ID: discordid
+* Title: Discord ID
+* Display Location: Personal Details
+* Field type: Single-line text box
+* General Options:
+    * *NOT* moderator editable
+    * *NOT* viewable on profile pages
+    * *NOT* viewable in message user info

+# Discord Setup

+Create a user account for the bot to use, and join it to the discord server you wish it to manage.
+Ensure it has been granted all permissions on the server/channels

 ## Unique server ID
 Each server instance needs to have a unique ID for the server it's running on.
 By default this is a generated GUID, however, you can specify an ID for it to use instead of the generated one by creating a `serverid.txt` file in the root of the application directory containing the ID you'd like it to use to identify itself with.
 This ID is used in a `server:<id>` tag in all the datadog metrics

 # Editing the configuration options